Zygle/SegMesh/README.md

 Y.-K. Lai, S.-M. Hu, R. R. Martin, P. L. Rosin, [*Rapid and Effective Segmentation of 3D Models Using Random Walks*](https://cg.cs.tsinghua.edu.cn/papers/cagd_2009_segmentation.pdf), Computer Aided Geometric Design 26 (2009) 665-679.

-The project loads triangle meshes from `.obj`, builds face adjacency and per-face geometry on the CPU, solves segmentation on the face graph with Eigen sparse linear algebra, and renders both the source mesh and segmentation preview with bgfx.
+The project loads triangle meshes from `.obj`, builds face adjacency and per-face geometry on the CPU, solves segmentation on the face graph with Eigen sparse linear algebra, and renders the source mesh plus segmentation preview with bgfx.

 The graphical segmentation model follows the paper's dihedral/concavity weighting most closely.
 The engineering model is experimental: it adds approximate normal, Gaussian-curvature, and mean-curvature differences, but it does not implement the paper's robust integral-invariant curvature estimator.